odestry/theme-development-helpers/README.md

 [Contributing](#contributing) |
 [License](#license)

-A growing collection of useful helpers and fully functional, ready-made utils for Liquid theme development.
-If you make a snippet that is generic enough to be useful to others, think about [CONTRIBUTING](./CONTRIBUTING.md).
+A growing collection of useful helpers and fully functional, ready-made utils for Shopify theme development.
+If you make a snippet that is generic enough to be useful to others, think about [CONTRIBUTING](#contributing).

 ## Usage